Which MacBook is suitable for Technical and IT students?

 Do you fit this profile?

-You follow an IT course to become software engineer, information analyst, or IT manager.
-Or you study Computer Engineering where you learn how to develop technical computer programs in the area of hard en software.
-Or do you want to become an industrial designer?
-Or do you prefer a Space Technology or Engineering study?
-You attend lectures, work on projects with fellow students, and you follow one or multiple internships.
-For your study, you use graphic programs like SolidWorks to create 3D models, or Xcode to program.
-Other programs for technical students include Adobe Suite, Final Cut Pro, QuickTime, Maple, Photoshop, and Lightroom.
+Are you studying IT to become a software engineer, information analyst, or an IT administrator?
+Or are you enrolled in a technical course such as Space Technology or Engineering?
+That means you attend lectures, work on projects, and do one or more internships.
+For your studies, you use graphics programs like SolidWorks to create 3D models or Xcode to program with.
+Other programs for technical students include Adobe Suite, Maple, and AutoCAD.

 RAM and storage

 When it comes to programming, the memory your MacBook is key.
 The software you program with uses a lot of memory.
 Do you also multitask a lot?
 You'll need at least 16GB RAM for all your tasks.
 Coding and programming doesn't require much memory, so 256GB is more than enough for that.
 Unless you also want to store large 3D models.
 Choose 512GB in that case, or buy an external storage device.

 For graphics programs like AutoCAD, you need a good video card.
 We call this a dedicated video card.
 A dedicated video card has RAM of its own, which your MacBook uses for graphic tasks such as rendering 3D models.
 If you don't run graphics programs and spend most of the time coding, this won't be necessary.
 Choose a shared video card instead.
 Keep in mind that you can only find dedicated video cards for the MacBook Pro 16 inches.
 All other models use shared video cards.